 Also of interest is that Winter Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Winter Park telecommute to their jobs.
-Overall, about 7.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Winter Park is a very ethnically-diverse city.
 The people who call Winter Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winter Park residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Winter Park include Irish, English, Italian, and Polish.
+Winter Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.05% of the city’s residents.
+Important ancestries of people in Winter Park include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Winter Park is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and French.